<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 You don’t serve a blue-pill client by avoiding a necessary conversation just to keep them comfortable.
 As my friend Howard Bloom says about science, “The truth at any price, even the price of your life.”
 Or, we might say, even at the price of your deal.
 You are an enabler when you allow your client to retain a view of reality that harms them, the very opposite of your charge if you hope to be a trusted advisor and strategic partner.

 Meetings with a blue pill decision-maker or decision-shaper will feel a lot like Fight Club: the first rule is that you don’t talk about it.
-When people are afraid of a conversation, it’s often because there are negative consequences for speaking the truth, especially around something that is verboten.
+When people are afraid of a conversation, it’s often because there are negative consequences for speaking the truth about sales, especially around something that is verboten.

 You might have noticed that some contacts speak poorly about every company they have ever used, sharing all of the ways they failed them.
 It’s rare that every vendor in a space can fail the same client; it’s more likely true that the client isn’t willing to change their own behaviors to improve their results.